 Not being able to sleep, I put the light on and my eyes fell on the small tape recorder kept on the writing table.
 I found that one audio cassette was already there in the system.
 Casually I pressed the play button, put the light off again and lay down on the bed again under the expectation that while listening to the songs, I may fall asleep as I used to in my childhood while listening to the Lori (lullaby) of my mother.

 My expectation did not come true because with the movement of the tape in the cassette, very sensitive words woven in highly melodious compositions started pouring into my ears but the maximum impact came from the voice of the male singer, taking me into a state of trance.
 Leave aside sleeping, I felt as I was forgetting everything – about me, about the work, about the things around, about the time, about the place.
 I was simply floating away with the voice which was so soft as if it were made of velvet.
 So tender, so soothing, so caressing !
 Half an hour long A side of the cassette got over and then the B side started.
 It also had the same type of songs – sensitive words, high melody and the same velvet voice.
 Most of the songs were sad songs but I did not feel sad by listening to them as alongwith the listening of the singer’s voice, my heart vent out all my accumulated sadness, pain and frustration in the cool air outside the window, unknowingly I shed a few tears too and now I was feeling quite light in myself as if the burden of grief had flown out of me through those tears.

-While remembering him today, I simply say to his soul in the words taken from a Ghazal sung by him – Kaun Kehta Hai Tujhe Maine Bhula Rakha Hai, Teri Yaadon Ko Kaleje Se Laga Rakha Hai (Who says that I have forgotten you, I have kept your memories close to my heart).
+While remembering him on his birthday falling today (24th February), I simply say to his soul in the words taken from a Ghazal sung by him – Kaun Kehta Hai Tujhe Maine Bhula Rakha Hai, Teri Yaadon Ko Kaleje Se Laga Rakha Hai (Who says that I have forgotten you, I have kept your memories close to my heart).

 © Copyrights reserved